claimdocadmin/pjson/associations.md

 Introduction
 ============

-Assoications store relationships between entities as well as health information exchange endpoints.
+Associations store relationships between entities as well as health information exchange endpoints.
 Often these can be combined into one assication.
 For example, we can say that "Dr. Sally with NPI-1 of 1111111111 is part of XYZ, Hospital(with an NPI-2 of 1234567890) and has a Direct address of sally@xyzdirect.example.com and is not accepting new patients here".

 Simple Organization Example (within an NPI-2 document):